raravi/amithraravi2.com/_posts/2017-06-14-a-silence-to-die-for.md

 That’s when the power comes back on, and I’m blinded by the light.
 And I hear — “*Why are you standing at the door?!*” It’s my dad’s voice.
 I open my eyes to see if it’s indeed him.
 It is him!

 Apparently, mom and dad had come back after I slept and then there was a power cut.
 Dad had slept off on the couch and mom in the bedroom.
 After hearing this, I sigh deeply and go sit down beside him.
+Dad had always been a heavy sleeper with a snore that could rumble through the jungle.
+How many times have I and mom laughed about his ability to make so much noise through his nose?!
+After reminiscing over this for a bit, I come out of my reverie...

 I'm suddenly aware of the quiet.
 An uneasy quiet.
 I look towards my dad only to realise that it's not my dad.

 I scream.
 And I wake up to find its dark already...